 What Plants Attract Clover Mites?

 Clover mites love to eat plants.
 They can be especially abundant in areas with succulent growth and well-fertilized lawns.
 There are over two hundred varieties of plant species that clover mites feed upon, preferably clover, hence their name.
-When these tiny red bugs feed on plants, they leave silvery trails, similar to snail trails, on the plants.
+When these tiny red bugs on concrete feed on plants, they leave silvery trails, similar to snail trails, on the plants.

 Clover Mites vs. Red Spider Mites

-Another tiny red bug you might recognize outdoors is the red spider mite—the way to distinguish between clover and red spider mites.
+Another tiny red bug you might recognize outdoors is the red spider mite—the way to distinguish between clover and small red spider mites.
 Clover mites are always red.
 However, those that are get their coloring from the pigments in their body fluids.

 Clover mites are not spider mites.
 They are actually arachnids, not insects—are coming from—other than that, they appear when the weather warms up in the early spring.